-ArcGIS Online is a collaborative, cloud-based platform that allows members of an organization to use, create, and share maps, apps, and data, and access authoritative basemaps by Esri and its partners.
-Through ArcGIS Online, you get access to Esri’s secure cloud, where you can manage, create, store, and access data as published web layers, and because ArcGIS Online is an integral part of the ArcGIS system, you can use it to extend the capabilities of ArcGIS for Desktop, ArcGIS for Server, ArcGIS apps, ArcGIS Web APIs, and ArcGIS Runtime SDKs.
+ArcGIS Online is a collaborative, cloud-based platform that allows members of an organization to use, create, and share maps, apps, and data, and access authoritative basemaps and ArcGIS apps.
+Through ArcGIS Online, you get access to Esri’s secure cloud, where you can manage, create, and store data as published web layers.
+Because ArcGIS Online is an integral part of the ArcGIS system, you can use it to extend the capabilities of ArcGIS for Desktop, ArcGIS for Server, ArcGIS Web APIs, and ArcGIS Runtime SDKs.

 With ArcGIS Online, you can use and create maps, access ready-to-use layers and tools, publish data as web layers, collaborate and share, access maps from any device, make maps with your Microsoft Excel data, customize the ArcGIS Online website, and view status reports.
 You can also use ArcGIS Online as a platform to build custom location-based apps.
 Watch a short video.